turingschool/curriculum/source/projects/store_engine.markdown

 Implement search for both the consumer and administrator:

 * Consumer
   * Search for products in the whole site
   * Search through "My Orders" for matches in the item name or description
 * Administrator
   * Search orders using a builder-style interface (like Google's "Advanced Search") allowing them to specify any of these:
     * Status (drop-down)
-        * Order total (drop-down for `>`, `<`, `=` and a text field for a number)
+    * Order total (drop-down for `>`, `<`, `=` and a text field for dollar-with-cents)
     * Order date  (drop-down for `>`, `<`, `=` and a text field for a date)
     * Email address of purchaser

 #### Transaction Processor

-Implement a "checkout" procedure using Stripe or another service to handle credit card transactions in a "sandboxed" developer environment.
+Implement a "checkout" procedure using Stripe, Paypal or another service to handle credit card transactions in a "sandboxed" developer environment.

 When the card is processed, update the order to "paid" and send a confirmation email to the user.
+Emails should _only_ be sent when the app is in `production` mode.
+Don't spam people while you're getting it working.

 ### Evaluation Criteria